flashcordon/big-history/Histoire-système-solaire.md

 idea that Percival Lowell would presumably like4) and, if appropriately roofed, regions of early settlement.

+***Gaz à super-effet de serre***

+- effet de serre plus puissants que le CO2
+- Zubrin and Mckay, for example, have noted that cometary nuclei and possibly some asteroids contain ammonia (NH3) ice, which in its gaseous phase is a strong greenhouse gas, and they suggest that such cometary nuclei and asteroids might have their orbits altered in order to impact upon the surface of Mars
+- Ammonia ice is generally estimated to make up something like 1% of the mass of a cometary nucleus, and to produce a partial pressure of 0.1 Pa (1 microbar) of order 41012 kg of ammonia gas would need to be imported to Mars.5 This amount of ammonia might be delivered by a single impact from a cometary nucleus with a diameter of about 10 km across
+- Not
+only will the atmospheric and ground disruption of cometary nuclei in the early stages of terraforming Mars provided ammonia, but such actions will also provide additional water vapor, itself a strong greenhouse agent, additional CO2, and, important for eventual human habitability, atmospheric nitrogen, and oxygen

+- the Solar System is
+literally full of resources and that there are no reasons to suppose that terraforming can’t proceed for the want of basic raw materials and chemical components.
+The problem for humanity, of course, is exactly how to perform the large-scale extraction and transportation of the resources from one location in the Solar System to another.
+- Staggeringly large amounts of ammonia would need to be added to the Martian atmosphere in order to push its equatorial temperature above the freezing point of water.
+Indeed, a partial pressure of some 250 microbars (= 25 Pa) would be required (Figure 6.16), corresponding to an imported mass of some 1015 kg of ammonia (see Note 5).
+Rather than use gases such as ammonia, therefore, James Lovelock and Michael Allaby realized in the early 1980 s that it would make much more sense to utilize super-greenhouse gases such as the chlorofluorocarbons (CFCs) and perfluorocarbons (PFCs) to warm Mars.
+In the case of CFCs, a partial pressure of order 0.25 microbars, corresponding to an atmospheric mass of about 1012 kg, would produce an equatorial temperature above the freezing point of water.8 During the peak production time, in the mid-1980 s, worldwide production of CFCs amounted to some 1 billion kilograms per year.
+- With a relatively modest increase in
+The Terraforming of Mars 153
+this production rate it would be possible, therefore, to substantially warm Mars via CFC greenhouse gases alone within a few hundred years.
+- there are several serious side effects associated with the introduction of large quantities of CFC gases into a planetary atmosphere.
+The most important issue (on the Earth currently) concerns ozone depletion through CFC chemistry.
+Although there is no ozone in the Martian atmosphere at the present time, it is certainly a gas that will warrant eventual accumulation.
+The key point about the Earth’s ozone layer (and eventually that surrounding the Martian surface) is that it is highly efficient at absorbing the potentially deadly solar UV radiation.
+In contrast to the CFCs, the various PFC gases do not destroy ozone, since they lack the chlorine (and bromine) that catalytically destroys the O3, and their atmospheric lifetime against destruction is much longer than those of the CFCs.
+The fluorine-based gas C3F8 is one atmospheric-heating agent that shows particular promise with respect to the warming of Mars, since it is a strong absorber over a large fraction of the infrared spectrum (see Figure B.1).
+A 1 microbar partial pressure of C3F8 alone will produce a 128 temperature increase in the equatorial temperature on Mars, while a 10-microbar pressure would push the equatorial temperature to 68 above the freezing point of water.

+***Modification de l'albédo***

+- the smaller the albedo term, the greater the amount of solar heating that takes place.
+- a 10% increase in the insolation results in an additional 78 of heating, irrespective of the albedo, while halving the current atmospheric albedo to A = 0.1 results in a temperature increase of some 98.
+- Carl Sagan, for example, touted the idea of inducing a polar ice-cap albedo change by spreading a thin, dark layer upon the surface ice.
+This material could be supplied through controlled impacts of asteroids rich in carbonaceous material.
+The injection of small, dark, energy-absorbing particles into the upper Martian atmosphere might also be a means of reducing the albedo.
+- might also be realized through the development of suitably bioengineered dark-colored plants or algae
+- the insolation can be increased externally by the means of large space mirrors.
+- the beauty of solar sails
+(Figure 6.17) is that they can be placed in orbits that are controlled not only by the gravitational force of a specific planet but also the pressure force resulting from an interaction with the Sun’s radiation field.
+Aerospace engineer and science fiction writer Robert Forward realized in the late 1980 s that this combination of forces could be balanced one against the other and used to place a solar sail in a fixed position relative to the planet–Sun line.
+Moving beyond the equatorial geosynchronous location commonly used by Earthorbiting broadcast satellites today, solar sails can be made to occupy fixed sky positions at any inclination above or below the equatorial plane.
+Forward has introduced the term ‘‘statite’’ to describe a solar sail occupying a fixed sky position with respect to a planet
+- Robert Zubrin and Christopher McKay have argued (see Note 3) that the southern Martian polar cap might be heated by an additional 58 through the use of a 250-km-diameter statite located 214,000 km from the center of Mars in the anti-Sun direction.
+A 350-km- diameter statite would provide about 108 of additional polar heating.
+- Solar sails as large
+as a Mars-heating statite, however, will need to be constructed in a low-gravity environment

 ## Mars dans la fiction

 - In 1898, some 80 years afterGauss suggested thatwe send a sign